Xerhuu/Lane-Tracking-System/README.md

 ## 🔧 Improvements:

-There might be some inaccuracies in the calculations, but this project is open for further development and improvements.
-If you would like to contribute, feel free to submit issues or pull requests.
+Some inaccuracies may occur due to road conditions, but this project is open for further improvements.
+Contributions are welcome!

 ---